• Skip to primary navigation

 Everything can be heated or prepared right in the pouch, meaning there are no dishes.

-Unlike freeze-dried emergency food which requires quite a bit of filtered water to re-hydrate, MRE meals are designed so they can be prepared without access to outside water sources.
+Unlike freeze-dried emergency food, which requires quite a bit of filtered water to rehydrate, MRE meals are designed to be prepared without access to outside water sources.

 Warming the meal requires just 30 ml of water (about 2 tablespoons), and that water doesn’t even have to be potable since it’s not in contact with the food.
 It’s added to the heat pack to create a chemical reaction that quickly warms the meal in less than 10 minutes.